Roofing Marketing: Where Organic & Paid Tactics Fit in Your Strategy?

-In practice, organic marketing is best adopted to develop brand voice, foster authentic interactions with customers, educate and convert blog readers as well as generate traffic to the landing pages, your roofing website or other digital platforms such as Facebook or LinkedIn page.
+In practice, organic marketing is best adopted to develop a brand voice, foster authentic interactions with customers, educate and convert blog readers as well as generate traffic to the landing pages, your roofing website, or other digital platforms such as Facebook or LinkedIn page.
 If you’ve been in the marketing world for a little white, you may have also heard it by another name: inbound marketing.
 Basically, it sits at the top or “awareness” stage of your funnel.

 #2.
 Its Major Channels or Platforms

-With such type of marketing, people, most of the time, get to know your roofing business through search engines, web blog and social media channels - These all work together as essential parts of your organic marketing cycle.
+With such type of marketing, people, most of the time, get to know your roofing business through search engines, web blog, and social media channels - These all work together as essential parts of your organic marketing cycle.
 Should you still be vague about this marketing concept, don't panic!
 Here’s an in-depth example of this in action:

-- Every month, you publish a wide variety of SEO-optimized blog posts for your website that are closely aligned to what your customers care about, your roofing services, your business day-to-day, and even the broader industry in which your business operates.
+- Every month, you publish a wide variety of SEO-optimized blog posts for your website that is closely aligned to what your customers care about, your roofing services, your business day-to-day, and even the broader industry in which your business operates.

 - Then, you or your marketing team will share those posts on your existing social media sites, tagging influencers and brands where appropriate.
 What’s more, you can employ such pieces of content in the weekly or monthly newsletters to subscribers via mails.